godv888/godv888/README.md

 - 👋 Hi, I’m Yaotian Zhang
-- 👀 I’m interested in ...
+- 👀 I’m interested in Political Science and Economics
-- 🌱 I’m currently learning Political Science
+- 🌱 I’m currently learning Research Methods in R
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analysis
 - 📫 How to reach me sc02344@umac.mo

 <!---
-godv888/godv888 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+YTZhang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->